-Dr. Leslie Field's fall course starts September 25, at 4:30 pm at Stanford University.
-You are welcome, and encouraged, to drop into any session you have time to attend!
+Dr. Leslie Field's Stanford University course starts September 25.
+You’re welcome, and encouraged, to drop into any session you have time to attend.

-In a world desperate for climate solutions, we will highlight some of the promising work and suggest ways to approach the challenge of our times.
-Our recurring theme is, “It’s time to solve this.”
+In a world desperate for climate solutions, she will highlight some of the promising work and suggest ways to approach the challenge of our times.
+Her recurring theme is, “It’s time to solve this.”

 This seminar series class helps students and professionals consider engineering and entrepreneurial approaches to climate change challenges.
 We benefit from a diverse and fascinating roster of engineers, scientists, entrepreneurs, funders and even a courageous explorer or two, as they share their perspectives and experiences in climate change and engineering solutions and the challenges that come along with working to do something real at scale.